 Although I am making this novel available free of charge, I retain copyright in the text.
 You are free to read it using any device capable of browsing the web but not to make copies of it for any other reason or to exploit it commercially without my permission.

-If you prefer to read it in PDF or as an ebook, click here for sites where you can download it in those formats.
+If you prefer to read it in PDF or as an ebook, or in paperback, click here for sites where you can download it in those formats.